Belen741/spanishlistening-a1c2/replit.md

 ### Navigation

 **Table of Contents**: A sticky left-side table of contents with internal navigation links and automatic active section tracking improves navigation within level pages.
-Includes two sections: "ÍNDICE" for page sections (audio list, transcript, vocabulary, quiz) with IntersectionObserver-based active detection, and "OTROS NIVELES" for quick navigation between all 6 CEFR levels with colored level indicators.
+Includes two sections: "ÍNDICE" for page sections (audio list, transcript, vocabulary, quiz) with IntersectionObserver-based active detection, and "OTROS NIVELES" collapsible menu for quick navigation between all 6 CEFR levels with colored level indicators.
+The menu starts collapsed to save space and expands on click with smooth chevron animation.

 ## External Dependencies